moneybharathe/Log4a/README.md

 ## Runtime Configuration
 -   You can configure the logger via query parameter.
--   Support changing the logger system on the fly, while the program is running,
+-   Support changing the logger system on runtime, no need to restart the server,

 ``` javascript
     Console Appender :